 And there are many ways your restaurant employees are contributing with inside theft, it’s not just taking the ingredients or the food at home, but snacking outside their crew meal, giving unauthorized free meals to others, and taking merchandise directly from the stockroom are all part of inside theft.

-Protect the 4% of your revenue by preventing inside theft concerns through inventory management fitting your restaurant’s concept.
+Protect the 4% of your revenue by preventing inside theft concerns through getting an inventory management solution that fits your restaurant’s concept.

 - Helps identify menu item profit margins for improved menu management.
 With the help of the sales and forecast reports your inventory management software can produce, you’re now capable of conducting a deeper analysis of your menu.
 This is advantageous for you because you can now identify the menu items that are hurting your profit more than boosting your revenue.

 Then, you can now innovate your menu in ways that maximize every ingredient that you have in-house.
-Or better, since you now have the data of the profitability of every menu item, you can eliminate or give less priority to menu items that are not working for your restaurant business.
+Or better, since you now have the data of every menu item’s profitability, you can eliminate or give less priority to menu items that are not working for your restaurant business.

-- Provides alerts and notifications to keep your staff aware of the inventory level.
+- Provides alerts and notifications to keep your staff aware of the available stocks.
 Restaurants are a busy field.
 Trying to operate it can eat up your time, energy, and resources, but it demands you to multitask and be flexible enough to manage different departments at the same time.
-Be at ease by crossing management of inventory off your list, because if you incorporate an inventory management system, you’ll be able to receive notifications and reminders about your inventory levels.
+Be at ease by crossing inventory management off your list because if you incorporate an inventory management system, you’ll be able to receive notifications and reminders about your available stocks.

-This keeps your restaurant staff updated about the status of your inventory, and they can take action right away if there are inventory concerns that arise.
+This keeps your restaurant staff updated about your inventory status, and they can take action right away if there are inventory concerns that arise.